If you’re trying to adopt a more eco-friendly way of living, then this post is for you.

 I generally prefer the medium ones, as they are more complex yet balanced.
 If you’re a fan of vanilla and hazelnut-flavored coffee, I recommend getting the flavor sampler.

-Tayst Compostable coffee pods should work with the new Keurig 2.0.
+Tayst Compostable coffee pods should work with the discontinued Keurig 2.0.

-Nevertheless, there are individuals who report that some k-cups don’t work with the Plus models.
-If you have a 2.0 Keurig, I recommend going for a smaller-count pack initially, to see if these biodegradable k-cups work as you’d expect.
+Nevertheless, there are individuals who report that some k-cups don’t puncture well in Supreme Plus and 2.0 models.
+If you have a Supreme Plus or a 2.0 Keurig, I recommend going for a smaller-count pack initially, to see if these biodegradable k-cups work as you’d expect.

 With that being said, I’d recommend the Tayst coffee pods to anyone who’s looking for a non-plastic alternative to the original Keurig pods.
 These compostable pods are not only more eco-friendly, but also capable of producing delicious coffee.